ChristianSi/lytspel/README.md

     the same effect as a hyphen: it indicates that the letters to the left and to the right of it should be read in isolation, e.g. «co'operait» ‹cooperate›.
-  * Hyphens are generally not inserted between a base word and a suffix or prefix, e.g. «truer» from «tru» ‹true›, «duer» ‹doer› from «du» ‹do›, «baioastre'nautics» ‹bioastronautics› from «astre'nautics» ‹astronautics›, «mycroa'naleciss» ‹microanalysis› from «a'naleciss» ‹analysis›.
-Neither are they inserted between the parts of a compound, e.g. «shorthand».
-If writers feel that confusion might result, they may, of course, insert a hyphen (or a diaeresis).
+  * Hyphens are generally not inserted between a base word and a suffix, e.g. «truer» from «tru» ‹true›.
+  * After a prefix or the first part of a compound, a hyphen is only inserted if the last letter of the first part and the first letter of the second part would otherwise form one of the combinations «oa, oi, oo, ou, iu» (each of which represents a single vowel), e.g. «thro-away, co-ig'zist, blo-out, poli-un'sacheraited» ‹throwaway, coexist, blowout, polyunsaturated›.
+In other cases, no hyphens are inserted, e.g.
+    «shorthand».
+  * Writers may, of course, insert a hyphen (or a diaeresis) between the parts of an affixed or compound word whenever they consider such a visual separator helpful to prevent misreadings or confusion.

 Rules for derived and related words: